Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/3 - Authentication/README.md

 Skill Description
 ----------

-This skill involves understanding how authentication works with Laravel out of the box and how to implement it.
+This skill involves understanding how authentication works with Laravel "out of the box" and how to implement it.

 Outputs
 ----------

-After attaining this skill, and as a demonstration of it, a person should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to configure authentication on a fresh Laravel install and generate authentication resources.

-In checkpoint 4,
-- Configure authentication on a fresh laravel install.
-- Use laravel make:auth scaffold command to generate authentication resources.

 ----------